Appointed Representative – Examples, History, Benefits, and More

 Table of Contents

-An Appointed Representative is a firm or being who runs FCA-regulated activities by acting as an agent for a firm that is straight authorized by the Monetary Conduct Expert (FCA).
+An Appointed Representative is a firm or being who runs FCA-regulated activities by acting as an agent for a firm that is directly authorized by the Monetary Conduct Expert (FCA).
 This is a contractual arrangement in which the principal firm must take full accountability for ensuring that the AR fulfils relevant guidelines.

 Examples of Appointed Representative in a Sentence